At the moment, we are providing a seasonal boosters to those who are eligible, as well as continuing to provide first doses.

 Adults aged over 16

-For an explanation of the different doses available for people aged 16 or over, I recommend you read the ‘Doses and Boosters’ explained page.
+For an explanation of the different doses available for people aged 16 or over, we recommend you read the ‘Doses and Boosters’ explained page.

 It explains who is eligible for different doses, including booster jabs, and provides links to help you book your vaccination.

-If you or your partner is pregnant or planning to get pregnant, I recommend you read our page which explains the importance of being vaccinated during pregnancy to protect both mum and baby.
+If you or your partner is pregnant or planning to get pregnant, we recommend you read our page which explains the importance of being vaccinated during pregnancy to protect both mum and baby.

 Confused about doses and boosters?

-I want to reassure everyone that we will continue to provide first doses to anyone who is eligible for them.
-After you have had that first dose, you may become eligible for second, third, fourth and booster jabs, depending on your age and how healthy your immune system is.
+We want to reassure everyone that we will continue to provide first doses to anyone who is eligible for them.
+After you have had that first dose, you may become for booster jabs, depending on your age and how healthy your immune system is.

 For the latest information on these different doses and boosters, check out the Doses and Boosters explained’ section.